2017 North Korean missile tests: July

 On July 4, 2017 North Korea tested an ICBM.
 The missile flew for approximately 40 minutes, falling 930 km away from the launch site in the Sea of Japan.
 The missile, named the Hwasong-14, reached an altitude of 2,802 km.
 It is estimated that the missile has the capability of reaching 6,700 km on a standard trajectory, meaning that although it would not be capable of reaching the Contiguous United States, it would be able to hit anywhere in Alaska.
 The test prompted an Emergency Debate of the United Nations Security Council.

 On July 28, 2017, North Korea launched an additional ballistic missile from Chagang Province, reaching an altitude of 3,000 km ending up in the Sea of Japan narrowly missing an Air France Flight from Tokyo to Paris. km (1,865 mi).
 Jeffrey Lewis, researcher at the James Martin Center for Nonproliferation Studies, estimated that the missile could have a range of approximately 10,000 km based on its 45-minute flight time.
 With this range, the missile could potentially reach major U.S. cities such as Denver and Chicago.
-This is the fourteenth missile test conducted by North Korea in the year 2017.
-As with the missile launched on July 4, this missile has also been estimated to be of type Hwasong-14.
+This was the fourteenth missile test conducted by North Korea in 2017.
+As with the missile launched on July 4, this missile was believed to be a Hwasong-14.